knice/inquiry.ucsc.edu/source/_articles/2020-21/innovations.md

 depends on an immense set of possible cancer-causing errors that occur with great variability among cancer types and individual patients.
-But identifying the specific errors could help doctors choose the best treatments---to "personalize" therapy for each patient.
+But identifying the specific errors could help doctors choose the best treatments&mdash;to "personalize" therapy for each patient.

 To accomplish this, the patented algorithm developed by professor of biomolecular engineering [**Josh Stuart**](https://jstuart.soe.ucsc.edu/) and collaborators compares the genomic blueprints of tumor and healthy cells.
-The resulting dynamic pathway map pinpoints the errors that led to the cancer---and thus possible targets for therapy. \"The invention takes very complex data and focuses attention on likely treatment alternatives for patients,\" Stuart said.
+The resulting dynamic pathway map pinpoints the errors that led to the cancer&mdash;and thus possible targets for therapy. \"The invention takes very complex data and focuses attention on likely treatment alternatives for patients,\" Stuart said.